UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 The only reason the histograms appear to be different is that the borders between the bins are shifted in the rightmost picture.

-As we can see here, a histogram is not an as unbiased plot as we might think at first, especially not if we have few data points, where the inclusion or exclusion of just a few points makes a big difference for the bar heights.
+As we can see here, a histogram is not as unbiased of a plot as we might think at first.
+Especially if we have few data points, where the inclusion or exclusion of just a few points makes a big difference for the bar heights.